ohsu-cedar-comp-hub/GPUOptTutorial/GPUOptTutorial.md

             - converts image into PyTorch tensor
             - normalizes RGB using predetermined mean and standard deviation

-        Crop the image to ensure its dimensions are divisible by 256.
+        3. Crop the image to ensure its dimensions are divisible by 256.

-        Tile the image into 256 x 256 tiles.
+        4. Tile the image into 256 x 256 tiles.

-        For each tile:
+        5. For each tile:

             Record the tile’s position coordinates in the image.

-            Record the number of unique pixel values in the tile and their occurrences as an array.
+            Record the number of unique pixel values in the tile and their occurrences as array.

             Calculate the 5th percentile and 50th percentile of pixel values.